 Using buttercream is optional, although it adds silkiness and a lovely vanilla touch to the cake, so I recommend it.
 Feel free to use any jam of your choice, or marmalade.

-- in a bowl, beat the soften butter with the granulated sugar until it becomes creamy, then add the eggs and beat well
+- in a bowl, beat the soften butter with the granulated sugar until it becomes creamy, then add the eggs one by one and beat well

 Not to panic if the batter looks like it curdled at this point, it's absolutely fine, it won't affect the consistency of the cake.